icony36/demo-scraper-python/README.md

 ### Quote Game

-Run quote_game.py to play a mini game, guess the author of the quote to win!
+Run quote_game.py to play game, guess the author of the quote to win!